 His words kind of inspired me to think about what it is I stand for these days.
 Then I realized that, at least in regard to faith issues, I’m not standing so much as I am walking.
 To stand would mean that I’ve arrived somewhere, but I haven’t really.
 For the last three decades I thought I’d arrived at something, but I now realize I had never really reached the end of trail.
 It’s time to pack up my gear and continue on.

 It’s a funny thing to leave a faith system.
 People respond in a way that’s almost like you’re getting a divorce.
 Maybe that’s an appropriate analogy.
-They assume all kinds of things will happen or that you’ve fallen into heresy, when their definition of heresy just means you don’t believe the things they believe anymore.
+They assume all kinds of things will happen or that you’ve fallen into heresy, when their definition of heresy just means you no longer subscribe to their interpretation of sacred writings or you no longer adhere to the same faith construct.

 I’m also taken aback by those who assume that because I no longer accept Evangelicalism as a belief system, that I have somehow abandoned my faith entirely.
 Nothing could be further from the truth, but those who do believe that illustrate one of the reasons I reject that particular expression of Christianity.